If you designed your own walking food tour of Nashville, which restaurants/food sellers would be on your list of places to visit?

 Never stop dreaming.
 You are so smart, creative and will achieve everything you set your mind to.
 You’ll move to Nashville one day and not know many people, but it will be the best decision of your life.
 You’ll meet lifelong friends, the love of your life, have wonderful opportunities, surprise yourself with your strength and even chase after your dream to be an artist.
 You will accomplish so many things in a short two-year span, and that is because you are a dreamer.
 You will never take no for an answer.

 ABOUT RACHEL TRIPP:

 When Rachel Tripp was 3 years old she ran up on stage and stole the microphone at her daycare Christmas program belting “Amazing Grace.”
 Since that moment, she and everyone around her knew she was born with the itch to perform.
 Her young debut was followed by many performances with her father’s band around the southeast Beach Music circuit.
-She grew acusstomed to performing for large outdoor festivals and belt motown tunes from Gladyis Knight to Stevie Wonder.
+She grew accustomed to performing for large outdoor festivals and belt Motown tunes from Gladys Knight to Stevie Wonder.
 Her love for Motown with throwback melodies and instrumentation helped form her “New Soul” sound.
-Rachel’s classically trained voice has powereful control with soulful swing, that is paired with dynamic stage prescene.
+Rachel’s classically trained voice has powerful control with soulful swing, that is paired with dynamic stage prescene.